7 OFFBEAT Best Places to Visit Near Delhi in November in INDIA

 Distance from Delhi: 396 km via NH44 and NH 205

 How to reach: The nearest airport is at Chandigarh.
-You can also take a self-drive car from Delhi to reach Bilaspur via Chandigarh.
+You can also take a self drive car on rent from Delhi to reach Bilaspur via Chandigarh.

 Fagu is a small bewitching hill resort located around 22 km away from Shimla and is an absolute wanderer’s delight.
 It is well known for its swaying green fields with the snow-covered Himalayas and deep valleys which are dotted with apple orchards and flower fields.
 July – November is the best time to visit Fagu as you can see the deciduous forests at its best.